 Pennsylvania Educators Can Meet Act 48 Requirements Online

 The requirements for maintaining an active Pennsylvania professional educator’s certificate changed in 1999 when House Bill 8, now known as Act 48, was signed into law.
-Every five years, educators must complete one or more of:
+Every five years, educators must complete one or more of the following:

 - 6 college credits (graduate or undergraduate)